SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

    An Invoke Request initiating a timed Invoke Transaction must also send a timeout just like a timed Write Transaction.

-4. **Invoke Response (OPTIONAL)** - Target responds by sending back the interaction ID and a list of invoke responses: command responses and statuses for each invoke request.
+4. **Invoke Response** (optional): Target responds by sending back the interaction ID and a list of invoke responses: command responses and statuses for each invoke request.
 Like a Write Response, an Invoke Response is not sent if the suppress response flag is set

 Untimed and timed Invoke Transactions differ in the same way that untimed and timed Write Transactions differ, both in their actions and restrictions on unicast or multicast.